buildpacks/rfcs/text/0000-stack-buildpacks.md

 * The `bin/detect` will have read-only access to the app
 * The positional arguments for `bin/detect` and `bin/build` are the same
 * The environment variables and inputs for `bin/detect` and `bin/build` are the same (though the values may be different)
+* The working directory is `/` instead of the app source directory

 However, some of the context it is run in is different from regular buildpacks.

 For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build phase excluding a few specific directories and files.

-Additionally, a platform may store a new stack image to cache the changes.
 All of the captured changes will be included in a single layer produced as output from the stackpack.
 The `/layers` dir MAY NOT be used to create arbitrary layers.

 A stack can provide stackpacks by including them in the `/cnb/stack/buildpacks` directory, and providing an `/cnb/stack/order.toml` (following the [`order.toml` schema](https://github.com/buildpacks/spec/blob/main/platform.md#ordertoml-toml)) to define their order of execution.
 The order can be overridden in the `builder.toml` with the following configuration: